clommm/Nmap-Port-Scanner/README.md

 This Python script is a simple port scanner that utilizes the Nmap library to scan for open ports on a specified IP address.
 It allows users to input an IP address and a range of ports to scan, and it reports back the status of each port (open or closed).

-How it works:

-This scanner will attempt to establish a TCP connection to each port in the specified range and report back on the ports' statuses

 ## Features

 - Utilizes the Nmap library for efficient port scanning.